 You'll now see the option to toggle on iCloud Backup.
 Once you've done so, your phone or tablet will automatically look after your data without any need for you to get involved.

-How to back up my iPhone to a computer
+Back up to a computer

 Having a local backup is always a good idea, as it means you at least know that you have a copy that you control, rather than trusting to the all-powerful cloud.
 (Public trust in iCloud was damaged by 2014's celebrity photo leak, although Apple has stated that this was caused by hackers stealing or guessing passwords rather than a failure of Apple's systems.)

 Making a local backup is very easy thanks to iTunes.
 Years ago you would have regularly plugged your iPhone into your PC to sync music, but with the advent of iTunes Match it's fallen a little out of favour. iTunes remains a useful piece of software, though, and will give you a complete backup in a matter of minutes.
-(Read our Guide to using iTunes Match.)

 First off, plug the iPhone into your Mac or PC.
 In the top lefthand corner, under the play controls, you'll see a little icon of a phone appear: click this and you'll be taken to the menu for your device.
 If you ensure that Summary is selected in the lefthand column, you'll now have three boxes in the main pane, the middle of which is entitled Backups.